 You might have seen pizzas with all kinds of cheeses on them.
-Commercial pizzas tend to have a harder- yellowish cheese; others come with a thick layer of cheese.
+Commercial pizzas tend to have a harder yellowish cheese; others come with a thick layer of cheese.
 And although that thick layer of cheese is satisfying, you end up chewing for so long that you wonder whether you will ever stop.
-Others pizzas come with pure white little patches of cheese, leaving behind a little milkiness in every bite.
+The Neapolitan Margherita pizza always comes with pure mozzarella cheese, leaving behind a little milkiness in every bite.
 The latter is the one we will discuss today: Mozzarella cheese

 Pro tip: To achieve the perfect milkiness of the mozzarella on your pizza, you need to cook your pizza at high temperature for just around a minute.
 This can not be achieved in a conventional oven.
 Instead, you will want to look into an oven like the Ooni Koda 16 or the Gozney Roccbox.